We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Was this helpful?

-Vitamin D deficiency is common worldwide.
-A person can check their vitamin D levels themselves with an at-home vitamin D test, and many of these tests are of the same quality as those that medical professionals use.
+A vitamin D test is also called a 25-hydroxyvitamin D test.
+It can help you check your vitamin D levels at home.
+Many of these tests are of the same quality as those that medical professionals use.

 This article discusses how at-home vitamin D tests work, how reliable they are, and which products to consider.
-It also looks at when a person might consider getting medical advice on vitamin D deficiency.
+It also looks at when you might consider getting medical advice on vitamin D deficiency.

-Vitamin D tests involve taking a blood sample, determining the vitamin D levels in the bloodstream.
-This type of test may suit individuals with chronic conditions, such as asthma, psoriasis, or an autoimmune disease.
+Vitamin D tests involve taking a blood sample to measure the vitamin D levels in your bloodstream.
+This type of test may suit you if you live with a chronic condition, such as asthma, psoriasis, or an autoimmune disease.

-Doctors may suggest taking a vitamin D test to monitor bone conditions, especially if a person has symptoms of vitamin D deficiency.
+Doctors may suggest taking a vitamin D test to monitor bone conditions, especially if you have symptoms of vitamin D deficiency.
 These may include:

 • bone weakness